oneconvergence/dkube-examples/image-denoising/README.md

 ### How to Test Inference in DKube Webapp
 1. Download data sample from https://github.com/oneconvergence/dkube-examples/tree/pytorch/image-denoising/img1.png
 2. Open the URL https://<dkube_url>/inference
-3. Copy the serving endpoint from the test inference tab and paste it into the serving the URL field.
+3. Go to test inferences in 2.1.x.x release or model serving in 2.2.x.x and copy the prediction endpoint for the model and paste it into the serving URL field.
 4. Copy token from developer settings and paste into token field.
 5. Select model steel from the dropdown.
 6. Upload the downloaded image and click predict.